waynodiablo/Oystercard/pills/clojure.md

 ## Maps as Arguments

-Like ruby, passing a map of options is a very common way to configure the behaviour of a function.
+Like Ruby, passing a map of options is a very common way to configure the behaviour of a function.
 We can pass an optional map of configuration to our `http/get` request like so:

 ```clojure
 (http/get "http://google.com" {:query-params {:q "Makers Academy"}})